brettz9/eslint-config-ash-nazg/README.md

 ## Other bundled configs

 The `ash-nazg/node` config expands upon the regular `ash-nazg` rules to add rules specific to Node environments.
+Specifically, `plugin:node/recommended-module` has been adopted for now along with some stylistic choices.

 The `ash-nazg/sauron` config expands upon the regular `ash-nazg` rules to indicate what are generally best practices but are less likely to be due to